GuignardLab/CenTuri-Course/README.md

-# Turing Centre for living systems's "Coding for life science" course
+# Turing Centre for living systems's "Introduction to biological data analysis" course

-This is the repository for the 3 first classes of the CENTURI "Coding for life science course".
+This is the repository for the introduction of the CENTURI "Introduction to biological data analysis" course.

-These 3 half-days of course are split in 2 main parts:
+This first day is split in 2 main parts:

 1. [Introduction to coding with Turing patterns](1-Introduction-to-Python/Resources/0-Introduction.md)
 2. [Data handling and visualisation](2-Data-handling-and-visu/Resources/Matplotlib-course/1-2-Intro-and-Line-plots/1-2-Intro-and-Line-plots.md)

-## 0. Requirements for the course.
+## 0. Requirements for the course

 ### 0.1 Recommended software